 - Handle spacer ring

 With the exception of the diffuser, driver board holder and handle spacer the printed parts were all made from black eSun PLA+ with 0.4mm nozzle and a standard quality 0.2mm layer height.
-Print settings were generally fairly standard, with a print temperature of 210° and a bed temperature of 55° to 60°.
-The driver board holder and handle spacer were printed from generic white PLA, as this was what I had loaded in the printer after I’d done a bit of maintenance work and fitted a new print nozzle.
+Print settings were generally fairly standard, with a print temperature of 210°C and a bed temperature of 55° to 60°C. The driver board holder and handle spacer were printed from generic white PLA, as this was what I had loaded in the printer after I’d done a bit of maintenance work and fitted a new print nozzle.
 Settings for the white PLA were the same as for the other PLA parts.

 The handle was printed threaded end to the build plate, with supports and a raft, as it’s a tall thin print and the raft gave it extra stability when the upper layers were being printed.
 The other two tube parts were also printed with rafts for stability, but didn’t need any supports.